SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie replied, “A few weeks, but at the end, it was hard not to just blurt it out and kiss her then and there.”

-Rainbow muttered under her breath, “Tell me about it…” as her eyes flashed to their yellow pegasus friend.
+Rainbow muttered under her breath, “Tell me about it…” as her eyes flashed to Fluttershy.

 Pinkie, not quite hearing it, asked, “What was that?”